https://hgic.clemson.edu/

 During periods of environmental stress due to high temperatures or a lack of rainfall, raise the mowing height ½ to 1 inch until the stress is eliminated.
 Always mow with a sharp blade using a mulching type mower, which leaves the clippings to decompose on the turf.
 The mower blade needs to be sharpened on a regular basis – usually about once a month or at least before the growing season starts.
 If the bag is picking up soil, especially sand, when the lawn is mowed, then the blade may need to be sharpened more often than once a month.

 Fertilization: Always fertilize and add lime or sulfur based on a soil test.
 Centipedegrass will grow best at a pH of 5.5 to 6.0.
-Many soils along the coastal plains and into the midlands of South Carolina have soil a pH higher than what centipedegrass prefers.
+Many soils along the coastal plains and into the midlands of South Carolina have a soil pH higher than what centipedegrass prefers.
 If a soil test shows a higher pH, sulfur can be applied to lower it.
-Apply 5 pounds of pelletized sulfur per 1000 square feet of turf.
-Apply sulfur only when the air temperatures are below 75 °F. In 3 months, recheck the soil pH to see what change was made.
+Apply no more than 5 pounds of pelletized sulfur per 1000 square feet of turf in a single application and only when the air temperatures are below 80 °F. Immediately after application, an irrigation cycle should be run to deliver 0.25 – 0.5 inches of water.
+In 3 months, recheck the soil pH to see what change was made.
+No more than 10 pounds of sulfur per 1000 square feet of turf should be applied in a year with at least 1 month between applications.
 It may take several years for a large pH change to occur.
 Soils in the Upstate are typically acidic and usually do not need sulfur.

 Established centipedegrass should not receive phosphorus fertilizer unless a soil test indicates that it is deficient.
 Centipede lawns should receive 1 to 2 pounds of actual nitrogen per year per 1000 square feet of turf.
 The higher rate may be chosen for centipedegrass lawns on sandy soils and the lower rate for lawns growing on clay soils.
 Applying more than 2 pounds of nitrogen per 1000 square feet per year may be harmful to the centipede turf by creating excessive thatch and increasing the chance of turfgrass disease.